 FAQs

+Answer: Sort of.
 Corned beef is made out of brisket.
 Pastrami can be made out of a part of the brisket called the deckle, but there is some confusion at grocery stores about this cut.
 People often call the point cut of the brisket the deckle, but that’s inaccurate.
-The brisket deckle is the fat and muscle that attaches the flat cut to the rib cage of the cow.
+The deckle is the fat and muscle that attaches the flat cut to the rib cage of the cow.
 Even though pastrami can be made from this cut, not all pastrami is.
 The navel and shoulder cuts are also commonly used.